 Simple English definitions for legal terms

-Read a random definition: liquidated amount
+Read a random definition: highest degree of care

 A jury question is a problem that a group of people called a jury has to solve.
 It is usually about whether something is true or not, like if someone did something wrong or not.
 The jury listens to all the evidence and then decides what they think is true.
 This is different from a question that has already been answered by the law or a question that is just someone's opinion.
 A jury question can be answered by showing proof or evidence.